dlamblin/Hot-Air-Balloon-Learning-Game/README.md

 - 40 more pieces, or stickers, of the same 4 colors as spaces
 - 40 cards; ideally 4 card sheets of 10 business cards for questions to start
 - a six sided die
-- multiple player pieces, Sophie used 4 magnetized "pins" as you'd used to hold notes to a fridge, but upright.
+- multiple player pieces, Sophie used 4 magnetized "pins" as you'd use to hold notes to a fridge, but upright.
 - crafting supplies: glue or glue stick, scissors, some color pencils.